 Ebert Honey can be found in many central and eastern Iowa grocery stores.
 While most of our honey is delivered to the Des Moines area, we also serve stores in towns that include Ames, Ankeny, Cedar Falls, Cedar Rapids, Iowa City/Coralville, Marshalltown, Oskaloosa, Pella, and Waterloo.
 More detail on places that sell or use our products is on this map (click here).

 Every year we also produce honeycomb.
 This is the most natural honey you can get.
 It is still in the comb just like how the bees produced it.
 One of the highlights of our honeycomb production is sending hundreds of squares to the Iowa Honey Producers sales booth at the Iowa State Fair.
 Around one million people attend the fair each year.

 Expanding the Business

 In addition to a large expansion in honey production, we have also expanded into other honeybee products and services.
-Filtered and raw beeswax have grown in popularity over the last several years.
-Each April we sell package bees to people just getting started in beekeeping or replacing beehives lost during the winter.
-Adam has now opened up a second location east of Cedar Rapids near Mount Vernon.
-Alex and Adam pollinate local orchards each spring.
-These things keep Phil and everybody else very busy throughout the year, but the result is a very enjoyable family business.
+Filtered and unfiltered beeswax have both grown in popularity over the last several years.
+Every spring we sell package bees and nucs to people just getting started in beekeeping or replacing beehives lost during the winter.
+Several years ago, Adam developed a second location east of Cedar Rapids near Mount Vernon.
+Alex and Adam both pollinate local orchards each spring.
+These ventures keep Phil and everybody else very busy throughout the year, but the result is a very enjoyable family business.